GabrielScarabelli/Embarcados/README.md

           of actions.

   #### Etapa 3 - Leitura do Encoder
+     File: CANMotorController.h
+     Desc: The object that represents an EPOS motor controller on a CAN bus.
+           A CANMotorController is configured and controlled using sequences of CANMotorControllerActions.
+'Configuration' actions are assumed to be a persistant list of tasks that should be carried out to configure a motor controller.

   #### Etapa 4 - Atualizar posição do motor (Leitura e reenvio)
     File: SDOField.h